HEA BLO GEO PIX4Dmatic 2025 Highlights (2)

 Boosted data exchange and formats

-We significantly boosted PIX4Dmatic's data exchange capabilities and third-party compatibility by adding support for several new output formats and enhancing camera flexibility.
+PIX4Dmatic's data exchange capabilities and third-party compatibility have been significantly boosted.
+We have added support for several new output formats and enhanced camera flexibility.
 Users can now work with images without EXIF data, ensuring a wider range of cameras and aerial platforms are supported.

-For export, we introduced the highly compatible FBX mesh export format for 3D visualization, along with Orthomosaic export without transparency and KML for better GIS integration.
+For export, the highly compatible FBX mesh export format for 3D visualization, along with orthomosaic export without transparency, and KML, enables better GIS integration.
 Also, volumes can now be exported in CSV and LandXML formats, and users can save geometries as markers across several popular formats, including DXF, SHP, GeoJSON, and CSV.

 Enhanced PIX4Dcloud connection

-We also added support for opening PIX4Dcatch's OPF files directly within PIX4Dmatic (viewed above), linking field capture to desktop processing.
-Additionally, cloud processing gained new versatility: when uploading to PIX4Dcloud, users can now choose Gaussian Splatting as an output option, and they can also share their scalable mesh models directly to the cloud for easy viewing and collaboration.
+Regarding exports, PIX4Dcatch now exports OPF files, providing an end-to-end workflow from capture to share.
+The OPF files can be opened directly in PIX4Dmatic (viewed below).
+Additionally, when uploading from PIX4Dmatic to PIX4Dcloud for processing, users can now choose Gaussian Splatting as an output option!
+They can also share their scalable mesh models directly to the cloud for easy viewing and collaboration.

 Site localization